(Disclosure: Some of the links below may be affiliate links)

 There are a few differences in the execution.
 First, it is slightly easier to use Selma than True Wealth.
 That is important if you are a beginner.
 If you know a little about investing, True Wealth will be perfectly fine.
 But if you know nothing, Selma is a little easier to get a hold of.
 Overall, Selma is more intuitive and user-friendly than True Wealth.
 Their interface is also more modern-looking, but that should not matter much to investors.

 Another difference is in the customization.
 Once you have answered the questions, you get your portfolio.
 With Selma, you cannot change your portfolio.
 With True Wealth, you can use an entirely different portfolio.
-For instance, if True Wealth proposes you invest in a portfolio with 80% in stocks, you can change it to 99% or to 60%.
+For instance, if True Wealth proposes you invest in a portfolio with 80% in stocks, you can change it to 99% or 60%.
+And you could even change the international part of your portfolio.

 For experienced investors, customization is a great thing.
 But for beginner investors, it may not be great since they could change things without knowing what they are doing.